FMM GOVERNING BODY

 Functions:

-- Assists the Principal in formulating academic policies and institutional plans for institutional development.
+• Assists the Principal in developing academic policies and institutional plans for overall growth.

-- Reviews academic schedules, examination plans, and internal assessment processes.
+• Reviews academic schedules, examination plans, and internal assessment procedures.

-- Suggests measures for faculty development, workload distribution, and resource utilization.
+• Recommends measures for faculty development, workload management, and optimal resource utilization.

-- Helps plan and oversee college events, student activities, training programmes, and cultural programmes, ensuring holistic development and student engagement.
+• Plans and oversees college events, student activities, training programs, and cultural events to ensure holistic development and active student engagement.

-- Monitors teaching-learning practices and encourage quality enhancement measures.
+• Monitors teaching-learning practices and promotes quality improvement initiatives.

-- Facilitates communication between the administration and teaching staff regarding academic schedules, student issues, and college events.
+• Facilitates effective communication between administration and teaching staff on academic schedules, student matters, and college events.

-- Assists in planning outreach, extension, and community service programmes.
+• Supports planning of outreach, extension, and community service activities.

 4. GRIEVANCE REDRESSAL CELL